38. Slovenia and Croatia – 2014

 The Lipizzan horses stud farm was wonderful.
 The Lipizzan are trained to perform and we had a 45-minute show showcasing their wonderful moves.
 These horses were bred to be white because the Hapsburg queen, Maria Theresa wanted white horses.

 There are about 6,000 of these horses worldwide and 360 are in Ljubljana.
-Did you know that the horses are born black and lighten as they mature?
+The horses are born black and lighten as they mature.
 10% of them stay black.

 Ljubljana was originally a Roman military and trading post.
 Its location between Italy and Croatia and the fact that it had a navigable river made it ideal for trading.
 It was part of the Austria/Hungarian Empire, and the Ottoman Empire, and then was part of Yugoslavia.
 In 1991 Slovenia became independent.